wied03/react-opal/README.md

 React.render(React.create_element('h1'){ "Hello World!" }, `document.body`)
 ```

-Note: This library does not directly include a react source dependency.
-This allows you to specify on your own (NPM, Bower, GEMs, etc.) how you wish to use React.
+**Note:** This library does not directly include a react source dependency but you need to ensure you have React 0.14.
+We don't include the dependency in this GEM in order to allow you to use your preferred packaging (NPM, Bower, GEMs, etc.).
-The version number of react-opal simply reflects which version of React that react-opal has been tested with.
+Thus the version number of the react-opal GEM simply reflects which version of React that react-opal has been tested with.

 For integration with server (Sinatra, etc), see setup of [TodoMVC](examples/todos) or the [official docs](http://opalrb.org/docs/) of Opal.